dmt94/ls-notes/js-101/lesson-2/variable-scope.md

 }
 ```

 - since `aFunc` is never invoked, the variable `foo` is never created.
-BUT we `foo` is still within the scope of `aFunc` and can be referred to as such.
+BUT `foo` is still within the scope of `aFunc` and can be referred to as such.

 __